 Thermal coal seller Cloud Peak Energy, Inc. is under intense, increasing financial stress as highlighted by our proprietary FRISK® score.

 CreditRiskMonitor’s FRISK® Stress Index is once again highlighting elevated financial risk for oil and gas drilling operators.

 AutoCanada Inc.'s heavy leverage has put the company in potential danger.
 As interest rates rise in both Canada and the U.S., expected softer sales and higher costs will make it much harder for the company to remain solvent in 2019.

 When this current benign credit cycle ends, debt losses could approximate $1.2 trillion for public companies.
 Are you going to wait until your customers and suppliers are bankrupt or are you going to take action now?

 Thousands of private companies go bankrupt every year.
 It’s important to identify those risky companies before they file, particularly if they are your largest customers or suppliers.

 Adopting multiple risk management solutions is a commonality among successful credit and procurement managers, and CreditRiskMonitor is the top option for assessing financial risk in public companies.

 A contraction in credit is not something that might occur: It will happen at some point.
-Risk professionals dealing with the healthcare sector are better off preparing now, while economic conditions are still strong.
+Risk professionals dealing with the chemical manufacturing industry are better off preparing now, while economic conditions are still strong.